Army Leadership Competencies

 Finally, accomplishing missions has to do with the leader’s ability to use special techniques to achieve desirable performance of their unit or organization.
 This competency has three components: monitoring collective performance, reinforcing good performance, and implementing systems to improve performance.
 Monitoring performance is essential to assess all aspects of the working process, and maintaining the motivation of the team is a major contribution to improve their performance.
 Finally, favourable environment can be created if subordinates are more inclined to participate in the discussions of missions and feel free to approach their leader.

 All this allows the conclusion that Army Leadership Competencies are a crucial factor that contributes to the Army leaders’ growth.
 Regardless of the rank, every leader can and must learn to apply these core competencies.
-The main way to do it is through experience, and the Army provides that experience.
+Experience is the primary method, and the Army offers that experience.
 Leadership skills that soldiers develop in a unique military environment have proven to be the strongest ones.
 Serving in the military, soldiers learn to apply those competencies, and that skill promotes their growth.
-Every upgrade in rank gives them more privilege as well as more responsibility.
+They gain more privileges and responsibilities with each rank advancement.
 The leader can implement all the components of the Army Leadership Model properly only if they apply core leadership competencies.

 References